Remod-org/Teleportication/README.md

-## Teleportication (Work in progress)
+## Teleportication
 Nextgen Teleport plugin for Rust

-Uses Friends, Clans, Rust teams, RustIO
+Uses Friends, Clans, Rust teams

 A lot of the familiar commands from older teleport plugins are still there, with some exceptions.
 This is where the similarites end.